KHALIDKHELIL/khalidkhelil/README.md

 - 🔭 I’m currently working on **my Laravel skills**

-- 👨‍💻 All of my projects are available at [https://github.com/KHALIDKHELIL/khalidkhelil](https://github.com/KHALIDKHELIL/khalidkhelil)

 - 💬 Ask me about **laravel , Java , C  **

 - 📫 How to reach me **khalidkhelil19@gmail.com**